hspringthorpe/GBPJPY-Moving-Average-Backtester/README.md

 - Exports yfinance data to .csv.

-- Manipulates the data to create moving averages.
+- Manipulates the data to create moving averages and an average true range.

 - Allows iteration over the time series data via a for loop.